siouan/frontend-gradle-plugin/CONTRIBUTING.md

 - This separation between classes tightly coupled with Gradle API (inheritance) or other libraries, and classes containing business code is implemented with 2 packages: `org.siouan.frontendgradleplugin.domain` and `org.siouan.frontendgradleplugin.infrastructure`.
-- Unit tests shall be written for each class, with the highest coverage possible, to avoid unknown behaviours at execution, and improve software maintainability, predictability, and reliability.
+- Unit tests shall be written for each class, with the highest coverage possible, to avoid unknown behaviors at execution, and improve software maintainability, predictability, and reliability.
 - Functional tests shall be written for each Gradle task in the `org.siouan.frontendgradleplugin.infrastructure.gradle` package.